 Muslims who are not as knowledgeable about the true record left by the historians of the day believe that Mecca was a city of extreme religious persecution and evil pagans who simply had to be conquered because of the danger they posed.
 Muhammad then fully forgave the people and everyone lived in harmony, enjoying the new age of peace and religious tolerance that Islam brought to the city.

-Today's Muslims have a visceral need to believe that their religion made Mecca a better city, because if Islam wasn't better than the paganism that came before, then it has little chance of being better than Western religion and other alternatives that exist today.
+Today's Muslims have a visceral need to believe that their religion made Mecca a better city, because if Islam wasn't better than the paganism that was before, it has little chance of being better than Western religion and other alternatives that exist today.

 Unfortunately, the picture painted by the early Muslim historians is in stark contrast to what today's Muslims desperately want to believe.
-The truth is that Islam transformed a highly tolerant and religiously pluralistic city into one of only two in the entire world where one is not even allowed to set foot if they do not profess the predominant religion.
+The truth is that Islam transformed a highly tolerant and religiously pluralistic Mecca into one of only two cities in the entire world where one is not allowed to set foot if they do not profess the predominant religion.
 (Not surprisingly, Medina is the other).

 Mecca, prior to Muhammad, was one of six cities in Arabia with a Kaaba, the cube-like building that housed hundreds of idols and religious artifacts.
 The Meccans were mostly polytheists, who worshipped their preferred gods yet respected everyone else's.

 Mecca was also the site of an annual religious pilgrimage, in which people from across the region would visit the city over a four month period.
 The commerce and income generated from this annual event was extremely important to the local economy.

 People from foreign lands were allowed to store their idols at the Kaaba, including Hindus.
 Room was even made for Jews and Christians, who worshipped there alongside the others.
 Meccans allowed conversions between faiths and there was no record of persecution against those who practiced their religion, as long as they did not insult others.